-Optimising traffic flow, as well as implementing an integrated and efficient public transportation system, are key elements in mitigating greenhouse gas (GHG) emissions.
+Optimising traffic flow and implementing an integrated and efficient public transportation system are key elements in mitigating greenhouse gas (GHG) emissions.
 It also reduces transport costs and improves the quality of life in urban areas.
 Based on this context, the Peruvian government has developed the NAMA TRANSPerú, which consists of a series of measures to transform the urban transport sector.
-One of the areas prioritised as part of this matrix highlights the need to support local governments to improve the transport sector.
+One of the areas prioritised as part of this matrix highlights the need to support local governments in improving the transport sector.

-The goal of Trujillo's SUMP 2020 - 2030 is to improve urban mobility conditions in the city, prioritising the use of public transport and non-motorized modes, while improving the quality of life of their inhabitants.
+Trujillo's SUMP 2020 - 2030 aims to improve urban mobility conditions in the city, prioritising the use of public transport and non-motorized modes while enhancing the quality of life of its inhabitants.
 Therefore, Trujillo's SUMP is perfectly aligned with MTC's urban transport sector strategy, represented by the National Urban Transport Policy and the National Program for Sustainable Urban Mobility.
 Likewise, this local planning instrument promotes modes of travel with less environmental impact, an integrated, multimodal, low-carbon, and efficient public transportation system, accessibility, and social equity.
 These are the new challenges that the MPT is taking on and has already implemented in the city.